FelipePaneque11/Ceep/README.md

-Ceep é um anotador de tarefas , tipo  sticky note , com data e horário , botão de conclui e de delete ;
+Ceep is a sticky note , with date and time, delete and complete buttons.
-Projeto feito com a ajuda da Alura ;
+Alura course